 The amount of rainfall and the river levels during rainfall events has the most impact on CSO results and sewer network performance.

-There was approximately 39% more precipitation in 2019, compared to the 1992 Representative Year.
-The last seven years have shown an average 3% increase in total precipitation compared to the 1992 Representative Year (section 5).
-July 8-11 marked a one in five year rainfall event and accounted for 28% of all of the combined sewer overflows for 2019.
+There was approximately 20 percent less precipitation in 2020, compared to the 1992 Representative Year.
+The last eight years have shown an average one percent decrease in total precipitation compared to the 1992 Representative Year (section 5).